-BARNSLEY.
 An enthusiastic meeting was held in the Y.M.C.A.
 Rooms, Barnsley, on July 25th.
 Mrs. White, vice-president, in the chair, said how warmly she welcomed Miss Mary Fielden and Mrs. Hallowes.

 Mrs. Hallowes, India, spoke on the reasons why she wanted the vote-to deal with the cantonment question in India.

 Miss Fielden critically explained the Conciliation Bill, and made an able speech in support of Women's Suffrage.
-The resolution asking for facilities for the Bill was moved by Miss Mary Fielden and Miss F. Embleton, and it was carried unanimously.
-A vote of thanks to the chairman and speakers was moved by T. Baldwin, Esq., seconded by Miss Celia Wiay, and carried unanimously.
+The resolution asking for facilities for the Bill was moved by Miss Nicolson, seconded by Mrs. Hallowes, and supported by Miss Mary Fielden and Miss F. Embleton, and it was carried unanimously.
+A vote of thanks to the chairman and speakers was moved by T. Baldwin, Esq., seconded by Miss Celia Wray, and carried unanimously.
 The resolution was sent to the Prime Minister and to Sir Joseph Walton, Bart., M.P.
-BISHOPSWORTH.
-A branch of the National Union of Women's Suffrage.
-Societies here.